mjtmercado/leap-day/The_Journey_of_My_Selves.md

 **False representation.**
 As a communicator, it is essential that you engage in intrapersonal communication.
 Asking yourself questions about your identity matters because how you see yourself affects the way you present yourself.
 At a very young age, I did not know this.
 Instead of inside to outside communication, it was the other way around.
 The way others saw me and communicated with me influenced the way I talked to myself.
-This is why I think that, despite communication opportunities given by this platform, I still believe that the way I was introduced to it and how I manipulated it led to a false representation of myself.
+This is why I think that, despite the communication opportunities given by this platform, I still believe that the way I was introduced to it and how I manipulated it led to a false representation of myself.

 ### Who cares?
 What if I represented myself different from who I really was?